tbensky/npct/README.md

 1. Sometimes you might have trouble getting Chrome to "see" ESP32.
 If so, type `chrome://bluetooth-internals/#devices` into the URL location field, and try to connect to the ESP32 manually.
 When you do so, go back to `config.html` and it should work.

+After you configure the ESP32 for the first time, its BT name will change to reflect your unique ID and healh info.
+It's name will be something like `#C19:abcdefghijklmnop17`.

 Come back to `config.html` as needed to update your health information or query the devices for contacts that may have occurred while you were out.

 # Participate in contact tracing